Nyles Lannon: Musical career

 He married in 2008, and his son Skye was born later that year.

 Lannon joined forces again with Greg Bertens of Film School and formed the band Sacred Caves, an electronic pop band, and released the Sanctuarium EP in 2012, the same year his daughter Olive was born.

-In 2015, Lannon released another solo album, Falling Inside, again on the record label Badman Recording Company.
+In 2015, Lannon released his 3rd solo album, Falling Inside, again on the record label Badman Recording Company.

-2016 saw him also playing with Film School again, playing some live shows and releasing the June EP that year, and the LP "Bright to Death" in 2018.
+2016 saw him also playing with Film School again, playing some live shows and releasing the June EP that year.
+He also joined the touring band for Rogue Wave as their synth player, culminating with a set at 2016 Outside Lands in San Francisco.

+Around this time, Lannon and the other members of Film School rented a studio in Joshua Tree and recorded a bunch of songs, most of which would come out on the LP Bright to Death in 2018, self-released on their HausKat label.

-Sacred Caves released an LP "Love Comes with a Knife" in 2017.
+Sacred Caves released an LP Love Comes with a Knife in 2017, also on HausKat.

-In 2019, Lannon released "The Clouds and the Sea"EP on Badman Recording Co.
+In 2019, Lannon released The Clouds and the Sea EP on Badman Recording Co.
 The EP was produced by Count (Tycho, DJ Shadow).
+He toured a bit on the West Coast but had to cancel some shows from a back injury.

+2021 saw the release of Film School We Were Never Here on the new label Sonic Ritual.

+During the COVID pandemic, Lannon and his son Skye worked on their first album together, which would soon become the band Nyte Skye.
+Skye was 12 at the time.
+Fast forward two years, and in 2023, Nyte Skye released their debut LP Vanishing on the Sonic Ritual record label.

+Also in 2023, Film School released the Field LP on Felte Records.
+The band toured Japan in 2024.

+In 2024, Lannon released the debut LP of his project with Alex Kemp called Total Brightness, the Teenage Lie LP.

+Also in 2024, Lannon teamed up with Neil Rodenmeyer and his son Skye to form the band National Sweetheart.
+They started with the EP Foreign Cinema, followed by their debut album All Tramps Set Free, much of which was written during the pandemic.
+The group followed this with two instrumental albums, Local Television and 29 Palms.

 Other projects

 Lannon played guitar with the band, Film School, from 2001–2006, and joined again in 2015.
 They released an EP Alwaysnever in 2003 and the self-titled album in 2006, an EP June in 2016 and the LP Bright to Death in 2019.

 Lannon has an electronic project under the name N.LN, and released Astronomy for Children on UK label, Highpoint Lowlife, in 2004.
 This album was well received, earning 'Best Album of the Year' from Grooves Magazine and 'Album of the Week' from the BBC.